cityjson/specs/docs/extensions.rst

 When defining new City Objects, the following rules should be followed:

-  1. the name of a new City Object must begin with a '+', eg ``"+NoiseBuilding"``
+  1. The name of a new City Object must begin with a '+', eg ``"+NoiseBuilding"``
-  2. a new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
+  2. A new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
 If the object contains appearances, the same schemes should be used so that the new City Objects can be processed by the tools without modification.
-  3. all the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
+  3. All the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
 This ensures that all the code written to process, manipulate, and view CityJSON files (eg `cjio <https://github.com/tudelft3d/cjio>`_ and `azul <https://github.com/tudelft3d/azul>`_) will be working without modifications.
 If a new City Object needs to store more geometries, then new City Objects need to be defined, as shown below for the Noise extension.
-  4. the reuse of types defined in CityJSON, eg ``"Solid"`` of semantic surfaces, is allowed.
+  4. The reuse of types defined in CityJSON, eg ``"Solid"`` of semantic surfaces, is allowed.

 If a CityJSON file contains City Objects not in the core, then the CityJSON must contain an extra member called ``"extensions"`` whose values are the name-value pairs of the new City Objects and the name of the file (this can be a URI where the schema is hosted).